Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ### OWL Cinecam
 - You can attach the [`Virtual Camera Component`](https://docs.unrealengine.com/en-US/AnimatingObjects/VirtualCamera/VirtualCameraComponentQuickStart/index.html) to your `OWL Cinecam` as below.
-- Please see notes below if you are using a `UMG Overlay` on your `Virtual Camera` screen.
     1. Select your `OWL Cinecam` in `World Outliner` and go to its `Details` panel.
 ![OWL Cinecam Details](images/cinecamdetails.jpg)
     2. In the `Details` panel go to `+Add Component` and in the search box type `Vcam` and select this `Component`.